ashwinravi1259/docs-test-fork/docs/agent-wallet/delegatee/overview.md

 1. Signing a Sign-in With Ethereum (SIWE) message
 2. Generating [Session Signatures](../../../sdk/authentication/session-sigs/intro.md)

 This authentication process verifies your identity and ensures secure access to the Agent Wallet's functionality.
+In the Lit Agent Wallet, this functionality is done under the hood in the [executeTool](https://agent-wallet.vercel.app/classes/agent_wallet_src.Delegatee.html#executeTool) method, so you don't need to worry about it.

 ## Additional Documentation